xplosionmind/quitsocialmedia.club/pages/it/Soluzioni.md

 ### Maggiori informazioni

 - [Get a Website Now!
-Don't be a Web Peasant!](https://youtu.be/bdKZVIGRAKQ "Get a Website Now!
+Don’t be a Web Peasant!](https://youtu.be/bdKZVIGRAKQ "Get a Website Now!
 Don't be a Web Peasant!"), a YouTube video by [Luke Smith](https://lukesmith.xyz "Luke's personal website")

 <br>
 <br>